Pierre Vandier: Military career

 After obtaining the atomic engineering certificate in early 2009, he took up the post of programme management officer in the “Plans” division of the Defence Staff (French: Etat-Major des Armées, acronym: EMA).
 He was responsible for the Rafale programme and the NH90 and Tiger helicopter programmes in particular.
 In the summer of 2011, he took up the position of head of operations for the Africa area (J3) at the planning and operations management centre (French: Centre de Planification et de Conduite des Opérations, acronym: CPCO) at the Defence Staff.
 He was head of the crisis unit for Operation Serval in Mali from January to July 2013.

 At the end of July 2013, he assumed command of aircraft carrier Charles de Gaulle.
 He was deployed to the Indian Ocean twice, in the winter of 2013 to carry out Mission Bois-Belleau, and in the spring of 2015 for Mission Arromanches, during which he took part in Operation Chammal in Iraq.
 In January 2017, he took up the post of International Relations Coordination Authority (ALRI) at the Naval Staff and was promoted to commodore on 1 September 2017.
-He was then appointed deputy commander of the maritime district of the Mediterranean and commander of the Toulon defence base.
+He was then appointed deputy commander of the arrondissement maritime (effectively maritime district) of the Mediterranean and commander of the Toulon defence base.
 Appointed Chief of the Military Cabinet of the Minister of the Armed Forces on 1 September 2018, he was then elevated to the rank and title of vice admiral on 1 January 2020.
 Appointed Chief of the Naval Staff, he was elevated to the rank and title of admiral on 1 September 2020.